jesus-morales-souhail/stochastic-dark-energy-ou/stochastic_dark_energy.md

 ---

-## 7. Discussion: Stochastic Fluctuations are Ruled Out by DESI DR2
+## 7. Discussion: The Smoothness of Dark Energy and the Holographic Rigidity of the Vacuum

 Our MLE analysis reveals a definitive null result: \(\sigma_X \to 0\) and \(\omega_R \to 0\) when using the DESI DR2 BAO data.
 The Ornstein-Uhlenbeck stochastic component is not needed to explain the data; the best-fit model is the smooth CPL evolution \(w_0 \approx -0.87, w_a \approx -0.41\).